-This appears to be the opposite and in contrast to information presented in this review in respect to growth achieved by bluefin tunas worldwide and the impact of tagging and handling in controlled research experiments focused on growth.
+This appears to be the opposite of the information presented in this review in respect to growth achieved by bluefin tunas worldwide.
+The information in the literature clearly shows the impact of tagging and handling in controlled research experiments focused on growth.